-After each purchase, your Bitcoin is held at a licensed and regulated trust company, Prime Trust, in your name, with you as the sole legal owner, until you are ready to withdraw to self-custody.
+After each purchase, your Bitcoin is held at a licensed and regulated trust company in your name, with you as the sole legal owner, until you are ready to withdraw to self-custody.
 You are not required to withdraw your Bitcoin to your own wallet, but we do highly recommend learning how to use a Bitcoin wallet and withdrawing your coins for maximum security.
 If you're not comfortable setting up a wallet, take your time and do your research on wallets.

 Depending on whether you purchased via ACH or via Wire, your Bitcoin will be available for withdrawal between 1-30 days.
 Please read our article about unlocking for more detail.

 - In order to withdraw your Bitcoin from Swan, you must set up two-factor authentication on your account.
 Read here for a guide for setting up two-factor authentication.

 - Start the process by clicking the "Withdraw Now" button at the bottom of your dashboard.
 If you are new to Bitcoin wallets and withdrawals, we recommend doing a smaller test withdrawal so that you get comfortable with how the process works.
 You may withdraw from Swan to any standard Bitcoin public address type.
 Your addresses can begin with a "1", a "3", or Native SegWit addresses that start with "bc1."

 - You must first create a new wallet.
 Once you've submitted your new wallet address, you will need to confirm it with your 6-digit two-factor authentication code.

 - Once your wallet is added to your account you can initiate a withdrawal.

 As a reminder, Bitcoin withdrawals do not send funds back to your bank or allow you to convert them into USD.
 Instead, they send your Bitcoin to a Bitcoin wallet.
 If you are interested in selling your Bitcoin on Swan back for dollars, please contact us instead.